JimanB/Virtual-Memory-Simulator/README.md

 # Address Space Simulator

-A C program that simulates virtual address translation using single-level and two-level page tables in a Unix environment.

 ## Overview

-This program analyzes memory address spaces and performs virtual-to-physical address translation based on different page table configurations.
-It supports both single-level linear page tables and two-level tree-structured page tables.
+This project implements a C program that simulates virtual address translation using single-level and two-level page tables in a Unix environment.
+The program analyzes memory address spaces and performs virtual-to-physical address translation based on different page table configurations.

 ## Features